michael105/slterm/README.md

    Descendant of st (suckless terminal), modified extensively.

-- I split again the "stable" master branch, and the branch devel.
+- split the "stable" master branch, and the branch devel.
 - Currently utf8 is abandoned.
 Previous versions should work.
 - configuration is changed (See below)